Quadrilaterals inscribed in convex curves: Singular curves

-To see the in which direction $Z_T^*$ traverses degenerate quadrilaterals, consider the projection $Z_T^*\to (S^1)^2$ given by the position of the first two vertices $P_1,P_2$ of the parametrized $T'$, see Figure~\ref{figProjectionOfZT}.
-The projection is a path that may only touch the diagonal of $(S^1)^2$ without stepping over it, and which is homologous to the diagonal~$\Delta$.
-It does not self-intersect (except for possibly staying steady at some points $SS$ on the diagonal for some time) because $T'$ is determined by its edge~$P_1P_2$.
-Therefore, whenever it touches $\Delta$, it cannot go `back' (see the question mark in Figure~\ref{figProjectionOfZT}) as otherwise it would have to self-intersect by an intermediate value theorem argument.
+\paragraph{Case 1: $Z_T^S = Z_T^0$.} Then $Z_T^*$ is homologous to the diagonal~$\Delta\subset(S^1)^2$, and we give $Z_T^*$ the orientation that corresponds to the standard orientation of~$\Delta$ (i.e.\ with tangent vectors $(1,1)$), and $Z_T^0$ the one that corresponds to it via~$\pi_{12}$.
+Note that $Z_T^*$ does not self-intersect (except for possibly staying steady at some points $SS$ on the diagonal for some time) because $T'$ is determined by its edge~$P_1P_2$.
+Therefore, whenever $Z_T^*$ touches~$\Delta$, it cannot `go back' (see the question mark in Figure~\ref{figProjectionOfZT}) as otherwise it would have to self-intersect by a Jordan curve theorem type argument.
+We observe that at crucial inner angles the direction of motion when $Z_T^0$ passes $SSS$ is as in Figure~\ref{figTrianglesAtSingularPoints}, and at crucial outer angles it is the opposite.
+This proves the claim in Case~1.